macintux/riak-application-guide/conflicts.md

 It has always been possible to define data types on the client side to merge conflicts automatically.

-With Riak 1.4, Basho started introducing distributed data types to allow the cluster to resolve conflicting writes automatically.
+With Riak 1.4, Basho started introducing distributed data types (formally known as **CRDTs**, or conflict-free replicated data types) to allow the cluster to resolve conflicting writes automatically.
 The first such type was a simple counter; Riak 2.0 adds sets and maps.

 These types are still bound by the same basic constraints as the rest